Route

 Configuration Options

-• path (string): The route path (e.g., /api/v1/resource).
+• path (string): Path to match (e.g., /api/v1/resource).

-• methods (array of strings): A list of allowed HTTP methods (e.g., GET, POST).
+• methods ([]string): Allowed HTTP methods (e.g., GET, POST).
+Defaults to all if omitted.

-• tls: Route TLS configuration .
+• tls: Per-route TLS settings.

 Health Check Configuration